All Products

 3. Click Next: Confirm Order.

-4. Review the information in the Dependency Check, Service Instance Information, and Price Preview sections before you proceed.
+4. Review the information in the Dependency Check, Service Instance Information, and Price Preview sections.
+Confirm the details before you proceed.

 Note

-If a role permission is disabled in the Dependency Check section, click Enable Now on the right.
-After the permission is enabled, click the refresh button in this section.
+If the Dependency Check section indicates that some role permissions are not granted, click Create Now on the right to grant them.
+After authorization is complete, click the refresh icon in this section.

 5. Click Create Now.